SBNSoftware/SBNSoftware.github.io/sbnd_calibration_database.md

 The current schema being used for the database is `sbnd_calib_dev_new`.

 [The following table has been commented out from the markdown rendering.
-Remove "[" before text and "]: #" after text to restore it.]: #
+Remove text inside square brackets followed by a colon, a space, and a pound sign  to restore it.]: #
 [### tpc_channelstatus]: #
 [- Folder description: This folder contains wire-channel specific variable information]: #
 [- Channel number: Represents "wire channel"]: #